The 20 Best Dystrophic Epidermolysis Bullosa Doctors Near Me in New York, US

 English

-Mary Mercurio is a Dermatologist in Rochester, New York.
+Mary Mercurio is a Dermatologist practicing medicine in Rochester, New York.
 Dr. Mercurio is rated as an Experienced provider by MediFind in the treatment of Dystrophic Epidermolysis Bullosa.
-Her top areas of expertise are Lichen Sclerosus, Graham-Little-Piccardi-Lassueur Syndrome, Cavernous Lymphangioma, and Hidradenitis Suppurativa.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Lichen Sclerosus, Graham-Little-Piccardi-Lassueur Syndrome, Cavernous Lymphangioma, and Hidradenitis Suppurativa.

 Experienced in Dystrophic Epidermolysis Bullosa